mrlane51/leothelion/README.md

 - Added social media bar whereas you are able to click the logo and it'll take you to their respective site.
 - Contact page has detailed info with a user input contact form.

+updates as of 02/24/2022
+- added links to projects and github pages

 ## References :